medic/cht-docs/content/en/apps/guides/data/analytics/testing-dbt-models.md

 ### Data tests

 Data tests can be further divided into two types:
-- Generic tests: These are foundational tests provided by DBT core, focusing on basic schema validation and source freshness.
-DBT core provides [four built-in generic tests](https://docs.getdbt.com/docs/build/data-tests#generic-data-tests) that are essential for data modeling and ensuring data integrity.
+- [Generic tests](https://docs.getdbt.com/docs/build/data-tests#generic-data-tests): These are foundational tests provided by dbt core, focusing on basic schema validation and source freshness. dbt core provides four built-in generic tests that are essential for data modeling and ensuring data integrity.
 Generic tests can accept [additional test configurations](https://docs.getdbt.com/reference/data-test-configs).
 It is also possible to define your own [custom generic tests](https://docs.getdbt.com/best-practices/writing-custom-generic-tests).

 - [Singular tests](https://docs.getdbt.com/docs/build/data-tests#singular-data-tests): These are written in a SQL file with a query that returns records that fail the test.
 This type of test is straightforward and focuses on specific conditions or rules that data must meet.